basganajaah/basganajaah/README.md

 ### Hi there 👋

-- 🔭 I’m currently Fresh Graduate from High School
+- :school: Graduate from High School and Looking for College
-- 🌱 I’m currently learning Front-End Engineering
+- 🌱 I’m currently Learning Front-End Engineering
-- 💬 Ask me about anything but romances
+- 💬 Ask me about Anything but Romances
 - 📫 How to reach me: bandyagaadiansyah@gmail.com
 - ⚡ Fun fact: Ambievert, Accissmus, Adronitis.